Colombian Visa Guide

 Sons or Daugthers over 25 do not qualify.
 If you have a girlfriend or boyfriend they may qualify if you obtain a civil union.

 All types of visas in this Colombia Visa Guide are not listed on this page, please contact us if you need more help.
 Please tell us more about your plans so we can help you find the best visa for your life style!
 If you would like to setup an initial consultation with James Lindzey the Colombian visa expert please let us know!
-Remember Colombia Legal & Accounting SAS also specializes in Commercial, Real Estate, Tax and Family law in addition to immigration services.
+Remember Colombia Legal & Associates SAS also specializes in Commercial, Real Estate, Tax and Family law in addition to immigration services.
 Our family law attorneys have experience with divorces, child custody, and child adoption.

 When the power of attorneys is very general and not specific, this gives the power to the opportunistic person to sign a property over to other persons, change prices, or even reroute payments to themselves or unknown third parties.